-Girl child marriages decline in south Asia, but only among youngestMay 16th, 2012 in Health /
+Girl child marriages decline in south Asia, but only among youngestMay 16, 2012 in Medicine & Health / Health

 Each year, more than 10 million girls under the age of 18 marry, usually under force of local tradition and social custom.
 Almost half of these compulsory marriages occur in South Asia.
 A new study suggests that more than two decades of effort to eliminate the practice has produced mixed results.

 Writing in the May 16, 2012 issue of Journal of the American Medical Association, Anita Raj, PhD, professor of medicine in the University of California, San Diego School of Medicine, and colleagues, report that marriage rates for girls under the age of 14 in India, Nepal, Pakistan and Bangladesh the South Asian countries with the highest historical rates have significantly declined since 1991.
 Conversely, the rate among girls aged 16 and 17 continues largely unchanged or, in the case of Bangladesh, has increased 36 percent.